-Dear <<First Name>> <<Last Name>>:
+Dear <</First Name>> <<Last Name>>,

-Veris Wealth Partners ("Veris") is writing to inform you, out of caution, of a recent incident that involved some of your personal information.
+Pregenzer, Baysinger, Wideman & Sale, PC ("PBWS") is writing to inform you of a recent incident that may have involved some of your personal information.
 We want to provide you with an overview of the incident, our response thus far, and steps you may take to better protect against the possibility of identity theft and fraud, should you feel it necessary.
-If you received notification from us in February, this is not notice of a new event.
-Our forensic investigation into this incident continued since our last communication as detailed below.
 While we do not currently have any reason to believe that any identity theft has occurred, we nonetheless want to keep you informed.

 What Happened?
-On February 3, 2021, Veris became aware of unusual activity in an employee's e-mail account.
-In response, Veris immediately secured the mailbox, and began working with a third-party forensic specialist firm to investigate the nature and scope of the incident.
-The investigation determined that there was unauthorized access by an unknown individual to the employee's e-mail account between December 30, 2020 and February 3, 2021.
-However, the forensic investigation was unable to determine whether any specific emails within the account were viewed.
+On January 4, 2021, PBWS became aware of unusual activity in employee e-mail accounts.
+In response, PBWS began working with a third-party specialist to investigate the nature and scope of the incident.
+The investigation determined that there was unauthorized access by an unknown individual to certain employee email accounts between May 12, 2020 and January 20, 2021.
+The investigation, however, was not able to confirm access to any particular email or attachment.

-Veris, with the assistance of the forensic specialists, undertook an in-depth, lengthy, and labor-intensive process to identify whether sensitive information may have been contained within the accessed e-mail account, and identify the individuals whose information may have been impacted.
-This review completed on March 25, 2021 and Veris immediately began reviewing its internal records to identify address information for impacted individuals.
-Veris is notifying you out of an abundance of caution because the investigation determined that certain information relating to you may have been included in the impacted files.
+Following this determination, we undertook an in-depth, lengthy, and labor-intensive process to identify whether sensitive information may have been contained within the e-mail accounts at issue, identify the individuals whose information may have been impacted, and review internal PBWS records to identify address information for impacted individuals.
+This review completed on October 21, 2021.
+PBWS is notifying you out of an abundance of caution because the investigation determined that certain information relating to you may have been within the email accounts.

 What Information Was Involved?
-The following information about you was present within the impacted employee's email account: your name, <<Variable Text 2>>.
+The following information about you was present within the employee email accounts: your name, <<Variable Text 2>>.
 There is no indication that your information was subject to actual or attempted misuse.

 What We Are Doing.
 We take this incident and the security of client information within our care very seriously.
-In addition to the steps described above, as part of our ongoing commitment to the privacy of personal information in our care, we are undertaking a review of our existing policies, procedures, and training programs and are looking into implementing additional safeguards to further secure the information in our systems.
+In addition to the steps described above, as part of our ongoing commitment to the privacy of personal information in our care, we are undertaking a review of our existing policies, procedures, and training programs and implemented additional safeguards to further secure the information in our systems.

-As an added precaution, we are also offering <<twelve (12) / twenty-four (24)>> months of complimentary access to credit monitoring, fraud consultation, and identity theft restoration services.
+As an added precaution, we are also offering <<Variable Text 3>> of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
+With this protection, IDX will help you resolve issues if your identity is compromised.
 Individuals who wish to receive these services must enroll by following the attached enrollment instructions.

 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next 12 to 24 months.
-You can find out more about how to protect against potential identity theft and fraud in the enclosed Steps You Can Take to Help Protect Your Personal Information.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
+You can find out more about how to protect against potential identity theft and fraud in the enclosed Steps You Can Take to Help Protect

+Your Personal Information.
 There you will also find more information on the credit monitoring services we are offering and how to enroll.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call the dedicated assistance line that we have helped set-up 1-800-939-4170, Monday through Friday from 9 a.m. - 9 p.m.
-Eastern Time, excluding U.S. holidays.
+If you have additional questions, please call the dedicated assistance line at 1-800-939-4170, Monday through Friday, 6 am to 6 pm PT.